4jayXD/entity_api_people_playground/README.md

 <ins>`Ajay / AjayXD`</ins>

 > [!NOTE]
 > Please Keep In Mind, This is in Active development.
-If you experience any bugs, Please report them.
+If you experience any bugs or have any annoyances, Please report them.

 ## This API includes